Getting your Trinity Audio player ready...

 The world of wine is changing.
 Just as the faces of wine consumers continue to evolve, so does the way brands cater to them and their lifestyles.

 So the question becomes, “Can you have the same great wine experience from a box or can as you would with a bottle?”
-We reached out to three industry experts for their opinions as the great wine debate continues.
+We reached out to three industry experts for their opinions as the great debate about wine packaging continues.

 - Round Barn Winery Taps into the Canned Wine Market with 4 New Offerings